 With a highly polished chrome finish, these wrenches are easy to keep clean and they resist corrosion and wrench.
 They’re also covered by a standard lifetime warranty.
-But we do have one complaint; the feeling of the ratchet is a little different from wrench to wrench.
-This never affected our work though, and it’s a minor complaint when you consider we would consider these to be the best ratcheting wrench set on the market.
+But we do have one complaint: the feeling of the ratchet is a little different from wrench to wrench.
+This never affected our work though, and it’s a minor complaint considering we still find these to be the best ratcheting wrench set on the market.

 2. ToolGuards TG201 Ratcheting Wrench Set – Best Value

-Our number one complaint about most of the ratcheting sets we tested is the high cost for only a few tools.
+Our biggest complaint about most of the ratcheting sets we tested is the high cost for only a few tools.
 But the ToolGuards TG201 Ratcheting Wrench Set includes 22 wrenches in both metric and standard sizes for an affordable price.
 Despite the low price, these are high-quality wrenches, which is why we think this is one of the best ratcheting wrench sets for the money.

 Like many of the ratcheting wrench sets we tested, these feature 72-tooth ratchet gears that offer 5° engagement.
 The only issue is that the engagement doesn’t feel quite as tight as other sets we tested.
 It’s not far off, but it doesn’t feel like 5°.
 Since they’re so much cheaper than other sets, this is a minor complaint that we can deal with.